rachmanj/dds-laravel/docs/decisions.md

 -   Review date: 2025-10-20

 -   Context: Invoices can get new additional documents after a distribution is created (still draft).
 Users expected those new links to appear in the draft distribution without manual re-attach.
--   Decision: Add a draft-only “Sync linked documents” action to pull any currently linked additional documents for invoices already attached to the distribution.
+-   Decision: Add a draft-only "Sync linked documents" action to pull any currently linked additional documents for invoices already attached to the distribution.
 -   Implementation:
     -   Route: `POST /distributions/{distribution}/sync-linked-documents`
     -   Controller: `DistributionController@syncLinkedDocuments` uses `attachInvoiceAdditionalDocuments`